 Northwest Passage, historical sea passage of the North American continent.
 It represents centuries of effort to find a route westward from the Atlantic Ocean to the Pacific Ocean through the Arctic Archipelago of what became Canada.
 Map: Encyclopædia Britannica, Inc

 A Canadian government report describes Canada’s northern marine environment as consisting of the Arctic Ocean, the Beaufort Sea, Hudson Bay, Foxe Basin, Baffin Bay and various channels and straits between the islands of the Arctic Archipelago.
 The Arctic Ocean is connected to the Atlantic Ocean via the Greenland and Norwegian Seas and by numerous channels through the Arctic Archipelago to Baffin Bay and the Labrador Sea.
-These waters are covered with sea ice, either seasonal or multi-year ice, which can be several metres thick.
+These waters are covered with sea ice, either seasonal or multi-year ice, which can be several meters thick.
 In general, the distribution and thickness of sea ice are extremely variable.
 Permanent pack ice occurs in the central Arctic Ocean, while open waters develop in the late summer off the west coast of Banks Island and in the Beaufort Sea.
 Hudson Bay freezes by the end of December and begins to clear in July.
 With the exception of landfast ice within the Archipelago and along coastlines, the sea ice is in constant movement.